encode/django-rest-framework/docs/api-guide/schemas.md

 Automatic schema generation is provided by the `SchemaGenerator` class.

-`SchemaGenerator` processes a list of routed URL pattterns and compiles the appropriately structured Core API Document.
+`SchemaGenerator` processes a list of routed URL patterns and compiles the appropriately structured Core API Document.

 Basic usage is just to provide the title for your schema and call